Monkton, Vermont

-Monkton, also known as Monkton Boro, is a town in Addison County, Vermont, United States.
+Monkton is a town in Addison County, Vermont, United States.
 The population was 2,079 at the 2020 census.

 Geography

 Monkton is located in northern Addison County at 44°15′14.5″N 73°7′26.13″W. It is situated on the eastern edge of the Champlain Valley, in the foothills of the Green Mountains.
 It is bordered by the town of Ferrisburgh to the west, New Haven and Bristol to the south, and Starksboro to the east.
 To the north are the towns of Charlotte and Hinesburg in Chittenden County.

 According to the United States Census Bureau, Monkton has a total area of 93.9 sqkm, of which 92.9 sqkm is land and 1.0 sqkm, or 1.04%, is water.
 Monkton is home to Cedar Lake, located north of the center of town between the communities of "Monkton Boro" and Monkton Ridge.